Richard Burton: Childhood

-Richard remained forever grateful and loving to Cis throughout his life, later going on to say: "When my mother died she, my sister, had become my mother, and more mother to me than any mother could ever have been ...
+Richard remained grateful and loving to Cis throughout his life, later going on to say: "When my mother died she, my sister, had become my mother, and more mother to me than any mother could ever have been ...
 I was immensely proud of her ... she felt all tragedies except her own".
 Daddy Ni would occasionally visit the homes of his grown daughters but was otherwise absent.
 Another important figure in Richard's early life was Ifor, his brother, 19 years his senior.
 A miner and rugby union player, Ifor "ruled the household with the proverbial firm hand".
 He was also responsible for nurturing a passion for rugby in young Richard.
 Although Richard also played cricket, tennis, and table tennis, biographer Bragg notes rugby union football to be his greatest interest.
 On rugby, Richard said he "would rather have played for Wales at Cardiff Arms Park than Hamlet at The Old Vic".
-The Welsh rugby union centre, Bleddyn Williams believed Richard "had distinct possibilities as a player".
+The Welsh rugby union centre, Bleddyn Williams, believed Richard "had distinct possibilities as a player".

-From the age of five to eight, Richard was educated at the Eastern Primary School while he attended the Boys' segment of the same school from eight to twelve years old.
+From the age of five to eight, Richard was educated at the Eastern Primary School, and he attended the boys' segment of the same school from eight to twelve years old.
 He took a scholarship exam for admission into Port Talbot Secondary School in March 1937 and passed it.
 Biographer Hollis Alpert notes that both Daddy Ni and Ifor considered Richard's education to be "of paramount importance" and planned to send him to the University of Oxford.
 Richard became the first member of his family to go to secondary school.
-He displayed an excellent speaking and singing voice since childhood, even winning an eisteddfod prize as a boy soprano.
-During his tenure at Port Talbot Secondary School, Richard also showed immense interest in reading poetry as well as English and Welsh literature.
+He displayed an excellent speaking and singing voice from childhood, even winning an eisteddfod prize as a boy soprano.
+Whilst a pupil at Port Talbot Secondary School, Richard also showed immense interest in reading poetry as well as English and Welsh literature.
 He earned pocket money by running messages, hauling horse manure, and delivering newspapers.